 Sydney Mintzer’s international trade and customs practice is primarily focused on helping clients to comply with US import regulations, optimize global sourcing options, identify markets for export and investment and eliminate barriers to market entry.
-A licensed customs broker, he has assisted major US and foreign corporations involved in customs audits, focused assessments, and other proceedings before US Customs & Border Protection.
+A licensed customs broker, he has assisted major US and foreign corporations involved in customs audits, focused assessments, and other proceedings before US Customs & Border Protection (CBP).
+Sydney is among the first lawyers to represent clients in CBP forced labor investigations since Section 307 of the Tariff Act was amended in 2016, obtaining one of the first modifications to a withhold release order that allowed our client to import articles otherwise banned for importation into the United States.
 In addition, he has worked with clients to develop, implement and audit internal compliance programs and identify optimal sourcing patterns to minimize tariffs and duties.

-In addition to representing clients before the US Department of Commerce and US International Trade Commission in US investigations, Sydney has represented US and European companies in AD and CVD investigations in the EU, China, India and Brazil.
-His breadth of practice has covered a wide range of industries, including mining, ferroalloys, steel, renewable energy, fertilizer, and textiles/apparel.
+In addition to representing clients before the US Department of Commerce and US International Trade Commission in US investigations, Sydney has represented US and European companies in AD and CVD investigations in the EU, China, India, Mexico and Brazil.
+His breadth of practice has covered a wide range of industries, including mining, ferroalloys, steel, chemicals, renewable energy, fertilizer, and textiles/apparel.

-Sydney also has substantial experience working on trade-related disputes that arise around the world.
-For example, he has advanced market access concerns for clients with US policymakers to resolve barriers to entry in multiple jurisdictions, and he often advises clients on other countries’ WTO commitments and has represented sovereign clients in WTO disputes.
+Finally, Sydney also has substantial experience working on trade-related disputes that arise around the world.
+For example, he has advanced market access concerns for clients with US policymakers to resolve barriers to entry in multiple jurisdictions, and he often advises clients on other countries’ World Trade Organization (WTO) commitments and has represented sovereign clients in WTO disputes.

 University of California, Berkeley, BA